Granting Trust to Documents

 Although the document itself is trusted by using the trusted locations, additional permissions are needed to trust the customization.
 You can grant full trust to the customization by using signing the manifests with a certificate, clicking the trust prompt, or installing the Office solution to the Program Files directory.

 You can store the document or workbook of a document-level solution in the same directory as the assembly, or in a different directory.
 For example, the document could be located on a SharePoint server and the assembly could be located on a network file share.
-For more information, see How to: Publish a Document-Level Office Solution to a SharePoint Server.
+For more information, see How to: Deploy a Document-Level Office Solution to a SharePoint Server.